 In short, the answer seems to be no.

 Generally, a strike is a strike, even if it wasn’t a “strike” when it happened.
 In other words, if a crime that occurred before the passage of a three strikes law would have been a strike if committed after, it’s still a strike.
 If the defendant commits another offense, the prior offense is a strike for sentencing purposes.
 That’s bad news for a defendant, since prior strikes increase penalties even if the current crime isn’t a third strike.

 For example, in People v.
 Sipe, the defendant pleaded guilty to the crime of escape by a prisoner, a crime he committed less than a month after the California legislature enacted its three strikes law.
 (36 Cal.
 App.
 4th 468 (1995).)
 At sentencing, the court counted the defendant’s pre-three-strikes burglary conviction as a strike, thereby increasing the punishment for the escape conviction.

-The California Supreme Court said that this sentence was proper, that considering convictions prior to the effective date of the three strikes law to be strikes isn’t a retroactive application of law.
+A California appeals court said that this sentence was proper, that considering convictions prior to the effective date of the three strikes law to be strikes isn’t a retroactive application of law.
 It said that the fact that a law draws upon facts that happened before it was enacted doesn’t necessarily mean it’s invalid in that regard.
 Other courts have followed Sipe’s lead, allowing the reclassification of old crimes as strikes for future sentencing purposes.

 If you’re facing any kind of criminal charge, even if three strikes law isn't involved, you should consult an experienced criminal defense attorney.
 Only such an attorney can protect your legal rights and help you navigate the system.